mitosborn/Java/README.md

-# JavaProgrammingProjects
+# Description
-Programming projects created utilizing Java.
-This repository contains personal projects and projects related to courses completed.
+This repository contains programming projects created utilizing Java.
+Located inside are personal projects and projects related to courses completed.
 Credit to professors for ideas and partners in certain projects.
 ## Projects
 1. NearestNeighbor: Utilizing a binary search tree and a point object, locate the nearest neighbor (point) to another point.
 2. QueueProcessScheduling: Project that attempts to emulate the process scheduler for a single thread in an operating system.